RaphaelIT7/gmod-holylib/README.md

 Returns `true` if the string was deleted.

 > NOTE: Currently this deletes all strings and readds all except the one at the given index.
 This is slow and I need to improve it later.
+> NOTE: This also removes the precache data if you delete something from `modelprecache` or so.

 #### bool INetworkStringTable:IsValid()
 Returns `true` if the stringtable is still valid.